Understanding the Venice Water Bus System + Private Venice Water Taxis

 Venice Water Taxi Tickets

-The Vaporetto Public Venice Water Taxi System
+The Vaporetto Public Venice Water Bus System

-Vaporetto Venice Water Taxi Schedule And Routes
+Vaporetto Venice Water Bus Schedule and Routes

 The Venice water bus travels along the perimeter of the islands and through the larger canals.
 It goes to and from Santa Lucia Railway Station and the Venice cruise terminal and to numerous outer islands, including Murano, Burano, St. Erasmo, Torcello, and Lido Beach.
-We took a ride to a few of those islands when we got on the wrong water taxi by mistake!
+We took a ride to a few of those islands when we got on the wrong water bus by mistake!

 Hyatt Centric Murano Water Taxi